tohidbinazam/dashboard/README.md

 Note: Copy any code and just right-click on the mouse in your terminal,
 Result: Auto past it.

-### 2. Open the terminal in the project root folder 'Instagram' and run those commands
+### 2. Open the terminal in the project root folder 'dashboard' and run those commands

 ```HTML
 cd client